-Refacing is a term used in cabinetry remodeling when new veneer (a thin layer of wood) is applied to the existing face frames of the cabinets.
-When refacing cabinets, new doors and drawer faces are installed in place of the old ones and in many cases, new hardware, crown molding and other options and modifications are added to meet the needs and wants of the homeowner.
+Refacing is a term used in cabinetry remodeling when new wood is applied over the existing face frames of the cabinets.
+Also, new doors and drawer faces are installed in place of the old ones, and in many cases, new hardware, crown molding and other options and modifications are added to meet the needs and wants of the homeowner.
 Better Than New Kitchens offers the kitchen cabinet refacing Phoenix area homeowners have come to rely on to update and beautify their homes.

 In our refacing process, we use a quarter-inch thick wood facing material that is custom made in America for your special project.
 Each piece is carefully cut and installed on the fronts and sides of your cabinets.
 With this approach there is no peeling, bubbling or lifting, which often occurs when using cheaper products such as “peel & stick” veneers.
 These paper thin veneers cannot withstand heavy use, water contact, heat from appliances or Arizona’s dry climate, and typically start to peel off within a few short years.

 Refacing cabinets is a great affordable alternative to replacing your existing cabinets.
 You get all the benefits of an updated look at an affordable price.
-The average cost of a kitchen reface is less than half the cost of replacing your cabinets.
+The average cost of a kitchen reface can be less than half the cost of replacing your cabinets.
 If your existing cabinet framework is in working order, we can easily and cost effectively change out the doors, drawer fronts and incase your existing cabinet boxes with new quarter-inch wood to give your kitchen a custom look.

 A reface creates almost no mess during install and only takes a few days in your home.
 We do almost all the finishing and fabrication of wood at our shop locally.
 We then transport all the finished doors and veneer to your home for install.

 Choosing a reface doesn’t mean your options are limited.
 In fact, Better Than New Kitchens offers a broad selection of features for refacing cabinets, which can upgrade your kitchens functionality and style.